keu/docs/tutorials/get-started-with-airflow-part-2.md

 :::info

 The option to test connections was added in Airflow 2.2.
-If you are running an older version you can skip step 5.
+If you are running an older version of Airflow, you can skip step 5.

 :::